 Nowadays, parents have a hard time choosing the best baby toothpaste for their kids.
 Natural toothpaste brands hit the market and are slowly eating the big cake of the toothpaste market.
-The reason for this trend is studies that show that some of the ingredients in the toothpaste are not healthy if swallowed.
+This trend in studies shows that some of the ingredients in the toothpaste are not healthy if swallowed.
 And how can you be sure you will not swallow?

 Or how can you be sure that you have to rinse your mouth completely and that there is no harmful ingredient lost in your mouth?
 These are the reasons why people choose to switch to natural toothpaste brands.